doubleClickOnline/Learning-Resources/index.md

 ## Welcome to free learning resources

 Goal to store and share free learning resources. <br/>
-Contribute, create pull request to help, look as good deed of the day :yum:
+Contribute, create pull request as good deed of the day :yum:

 ### Index